 Meat is our ancestral food

-If the Mediterranean diet is healthiest, why are we forgetting cold cuts?
+If Mediterranean diet is the healthiest one, why are we forgetting cold cuts?

 Two plain factors: